-The Council on Foundations supports community foundations' self-regulation by promoting The National Standards for U.S. Community Foundations®.
+The Council on Foundations takes a leadership role in shaping community foundations' self-regulation by promoting The National Standards for U.S. Community Foundations®.

 What are National Standards?

-The National Standards for U.S. Community Foundations® (National Standards) is a peer-driven, voluntary, and self-regulatory accreditation program created by and for community foundations.
+The National Standards for U.S. Community Foundations® (National Standards) is an accreditation program created by community foundations for community foundations.
+They are peer-driven, voluntary, and self-regulatory.

-National Standards accreditation advances operational effectiveness and excellence in community philanthropy by creating standards for community foundations that ensure they are operationally and legally sound and leads community foundation staff and boards through the process of achieving operational excellence.
-With confidence in their operations, community foundations are better equipped to solve complex place-based problems.
+National Standards accreditation represents operational effectiveness to foster excellence in community philanthropy.
+We do this in two ways.
+First, we create standards for operationally and legally sound community foundations.
+Second, we lead community foundation staff and boards through the process of achieving operational excellence.
+With confidence in their operations, community foundations can innovate and take risks necessary to solve complex problems.

 Community foundations submit documentation to confirm they meet The National Standards for U.S. Community Foundations®.
-This documentation is peer-reviewed and accreditation is reconfirmed every three years.
+This documentation is peer-reviewed.
+Community Foundations reconfirm their accreditation every three years.
 For more information about the program, please visit www.cfstandards.org.

 Why should your community foundation participate in National Standards?

-- Evidence of Excellence: Because the dollars set aside for charity are limited and precioushe institutions that donors choose to support must be credible and trustworthy.
-As a symbol of excellence and rigor, National Standards accreditation helps philanthropists and their professional advisers recognize which community foundations are a sound place to give and make a difference.
+- Evidence of Excellence: The dollars set aside for charity are limited and precious.
+The institutions that donors choose to support must be credible and trustworthy.
+As a symbol of excellence and rigor, the National Standards Seal helps philanthropists and their professional advisers recognize and choose community foundations as a sound place to give and make a difference.